puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/variables.md

 {% task 8 %}
 Once there are no errors in your `perfect_pangrams.pp` manifest, can you simulate the change in the Learning VM without enforcing it?

 	HINT: Refer to Task 3.
-Again, another great habit to get us to.
+Again, another great habit to get used to.

 {% task 9 %}
 Just like above in Task 4, Puppet is telling us that it hasn't made any changes but this is what it would look like in the Learning VM if the `perfect_pangrams.pp` manifest was enforced.
 Since this is what we want, can you enforce the `perfect_pangrams.pp` manifest?